danieljakots/acacia_pubsub/README.md

 # Acacia pubsub

-*What if a RCE was actually a feature!*
+*What if a RCE was actually a feature*

 This software connects to Redis pubsub with (non-optional) mTLS and listen on the configured channel(s).
-Once there is a message it runs the associate command for the channel with the message as a parameter.
+Once there is a message it runs the associated command for the channel with the message as the argument.
 The command(s) will be executed with the same user than the one configured (if no user was configured, then it's the same who started the program).

 The program should be run as root with a configured user.
-This way it will start as root and once it has loaded the certificate/key/ca for TLS, it will reexec itself with the configured user.
+This way it will start as root and once it has loaded the certificate/key/ca for TLS, it will re-exec itself with the configured user.

 The program also provides a basic web page to indicates if it's connected to Redis (for monitoring purpose).